jvmops/gumtree-scraper/README.md

 This app solves that problem.
 It scrap ads, watch for duplicated offers and gather those data.
 Daily report with interesting findings is distributed to the concerned parties via a gmail account.

-## Running from a source:
+## Building from sources:
-To build and run from source you need:
+To build and run this app you need:
 - JDK 13
 - docker
 - docker-compose